AndreCoutinhom/bombus_systems/README.md

 # bombus_vest_systems

-These codes were used during my graduation project.
+These codes were used during my graduation project special programming for arduino classes.
 ###
 I had to create a system that could indicate the proximity to a physical manifest